Hadiyahh/Hadiyahh/README.md

 - Intro to SQL (given by Scrimba)

 ### Fun Fact
-- AI Club President (University of Windsor - Present
+- AI Club President (University of Windsor) - Present
+- Won third place at a NASA Hackathon - October 2025

 ###  How to Reach Me
 - Email: [arifh@uwindsor.ca](mailto:arifh@uwindsor.ca)